ReactiveMatter/tunnelcms/readme.md

 ## 📜 Feed

-If the a feed generating file exists at `tunnel/layout/feed.php`, it will be called during the `buildsite` process.
+If a feed generating file exists at `tunnel/layout/feed.php`, it will be called during the `buildsite` process.
 The code for generating feeds can be included in this file.

 ## License